-Petitioner was convicted of embezzlement by a plea of no contest, and pled guilty to first degree arson and five counts of child neglect creating a risk of serious bodily injury.
-He was sentenced within the statutory limits of all the applicable statutes.
+Petitioner was convicted of grand larceny and burglary by a no contest plea.
+He was sentenced within the statutory limits of both of the applicable statutes.
 This Court has held that criminal sentences within the statutory limits of a crime are not subject to appellate review unless the sentence is based on some impermissible factor.
 Syl.
 Pt.
 4, State ex. rel.
 Hatcher v.
 McBride, 221 W.Va.
 760, 656 S.E.2d 789 (2007).
 Petitioner argues that this Court should revisit McBride, as circuit courts may commit error even if the sentence is within statutory limits, when the sentence does not benefit society or promote rehabilitation.
-He argues that a lesser sentence should be imposed to promote rehabilitation, and so that he can begin paying restitution to the victims more quickly.
-Moreover, petitioner argues for leniency because he is a veteran with no criminal history prior to December 2007.
-The State argues that the sentencing court is given broad discretion in sentencing as long as the sentence is within the statutory limits and is not based on an impermissible factor.
-Further, the State argues that the sentence is not disproportionate, as the offenses were serious, there was a risk of serious injury or death to petitioner's own children, and the plea agreement contemplated the exact manner in which the sentence was imposed.
+He argues that concurrent or alternative sentences would allow him to pay restitution more quickly, and thus would be more beneficial to society.
+The State argues that sentencing court is given broad discretion in sentencing as long as the sentence is within the statutory limits.

+and is not based on an impermissible factor.
+Further, the State argues that petitioner was aware of the possibility that he would receive his present sentences when he entered the no contest plea, and that the sentencing court did not abuse its discretion.
 Under the facts of this case, this Court declines to overturn prior precedent.